How to Prepare for your VITA Appointment

 Sources of Income

-Many of these forms won’t be needed to file taxes every year.
+Many of these forms won’t be needed to file taxes every year, however every one is required if it applies to you.
 For example, you will only receive the investment forms you need to file your taxes if you had distributions or other activity.

 • Employed